dc2026/-Furniture-Project-Logistics-Dashboard/README.md

 ## Support

-For questions or issues with the Furniture Project Logistics Dashboard, contact the TFP operations team.
+For questions or issues with the Furniture Project Logistics Dashboard, contact the Danielle Carrol.

 ## License